evkx/evkx.github.io/content/models/polestar/2/2_Long_Range_Dual_Motor_Performance/_index.md

 ## Performance

-The Polestar 2 Long Range Dual Motor Performance delivers a solid performance with a maximum power of 350 kW (476 hp / 469 bhp) and a total torque of 740 Nm (546 ft-lb).
+The Polestar 2 Long Range Dual Motor Performance delivers a solid performance with a maximum power of 350 kW (476 hp / 469 bhp) and a total torque of 740 Nm (546 lb-ft).
 It can accelerate from 0 to 100 km/h (0 to 62 mph) in 4.2 seconds and reaches a top speed of 205 km/h (127 mph), making it competitive within its class.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 82 kWh and a net usable capacity of 79 kWh, providing an 3 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 82 kWh and a net usable capacity of 79 kWh, providing an 3 kWh buffer (3.7%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 592 to 551 km (368-342 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 13.3 kWh/100 km for the base model and 14.3 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.